eurotools/blender-addon/README.md

 # To develop

-For ease of development it's a good idea to install the add-on in some place where Blender can find it, otherwise you would have to change the Blender startup script to add your folder to the Python search path, a good place to put it in the local scripts folder.
+For ease of development it's a good idea to install the add-on in some place where Blender can find it, otherwise you would have to change the Blender startup script to add your folder to the Python search path, a good place to put it is the local scripts folder.

 You can do this by cloning the Git repository and making a symbolic link from one folder to another.
 On Windows, open `cmd`, navigate to your local Git repository folder (with `cd <path>`) and type something like this, note the `2.93` version and adjust accordingly:
 ```